shyampurk/GameStream/README.md

 Before deploying, you need to add these credentials at specific places in the application code as guided below.

 ## Simulation Code Configuration
 Steps you should follow before running the game simulation and UI script.

-### Game Simulation Script config

-Before running the game simulation script make sure to follow these steps.
+## Python Libraries

+Both the scripts depend on a few python libraries.
+You can install them using the pip utility.

 Step 1 : pip install pubnub==3.8.3

 Step 2 : pip install cloudant (https://github.com/cloudant/python-cloudant)

+### Game Simulation Script config

+Before running the game simulation script make sure to update the code .

-Step 3 : Edit the following variable's values as per "Cloudant service credentials" in the [game simulation code](https://github.com/shyampurk/Gamestream/blob/master/Gamesimulation/gamesimulation.py)
+1. Edit the following variable's values as per "Cloudant service credentials" in the [game simulation code](https://github.com/shyampurk/Gamestream/blob/master/Gamesimulation/gamesimulation.py)

 USERNAME  - line number 233